Rachel Crasnow KC

 Rachel's High Court practice has recently included resisting injunctions on behalf of the Labour Party brought by a variety of individuals, confidential information cases and successful applications for civil restraint orders.

-Rachel has long-standing experience in defending and presenting cases of professional misconduct for regulatory bodies including the British Psychological Society and the GMC.
-In 2015 she was appointed a Police Appeals Tribunal Chairman.
-As well as working as an appeal judge in this jurisdiction, she adjudicates over high profile misconduct hearings for senior police officers.
-She is also a Legal Advisor to the UK Board for Health Care Chaplaincy (UKBHC).
+Rachel has long-standing experience in defending and presenting cases of professional misconduct for regulatory bodies including the British Psychological Society, the Labour Party and the GMC.
+In 2015 she was appointed a Police Appeals Tribunal Chair where she works as an appeal judge and adjudicates over high profile misconduct hearings for senior police officers.

-Rachel sits as a mediator and is frequently instructed to mediate in highly sensitive disputes in areas such as equal pay, race discrimination and religion.
+Rachel sits as a mediator and is frequently instructed to mediate in highly sensitive disputes in areas from equal pay to race discrimination and religion.

-She was appointed to the Equality and Human Rights Commission's Panel of Preferred Counsel in 2019 and also advises bodies in relation to Commission enforcement powers.
+She was reappointed to the Equality and Human Rights Commission's Panel of Preferred Counsel in 2024 and also advises bodies in relation to EHRC enforcement powers.

 Member of ELA, ELAAS, DLA.
 ILS and the Human Rights Lawyers' Association.